Wologman/Python_Notes/Efficient Python Principles.md

 ```

 ### Common patterns with sets:
-Membership testing using `set` datatatype is much faster than the same thing in a tuple or a list:
+Membership testing using `set` datatype is much faster than the same thing in a tuple or a list:
 ```python
 in_list = 5 in {1, 2, 5 , 7, 12}
 print(in_list)